filipecalegario/awesome-generative-ai/README.md

 ## Image Synthesis

+* [Transforming 2D Images into 3D with the AdaMPI AI Model](https://notes.aimodels.fyi/transforming-2d-images-into-3d-with-the-adampi-ai-model/): guide on how to use the AdaMPI AI model for creating 3D photos from 2D images
 * [deep-floyd/IF](https://github.com/deep-floyd/IF): open-source text-to-image model with a high degree of photorealism and language understanding by Stability.AI
 * [Word-As-Image for Semantic Typography](https://wordasimage.github.io/Word-As-Image-Page/): semantically transforming fonts into illustrations
 * [Scribble Diffusion](https://scribblediffusion.com/): turn your sketch into a refined image using AI